coding26fig/3rd-grade-math-quiz/README.md

 ## General Information
--This project is intended to showcase what I have learned so far -I wanted to use this project to expand my knowledge in JavaScript, HTML, and CSS -I would like to use this as the base and expand on a full learning website designed for my children
+- This project is intended to showcase what I have learned so far
+- I wanted to use this project to expand my knowledge in JavaScript, HTML, and CSS
+- I would like to use this as the base and expand on a full learning website designed for my children

 ## Technologies Used
--HTML
--CSS
+- HTML
+- CSS
--Vanilla JavaScript
+- Vanilla JavaScript

 ## Setup